Histogram in Excel

-In layman terms, it is a graphical representation of data using bars of different heights.
+In layman’s terms, it is a graphical representation of data using bars of different heights.
 For example, a histogram chart in Excel is like a bar chart except that it groups numbers into ranges, unlike individual values in a bar chart.

 - The title describes the information about the histogram.

 - (Horizontal) X-axis grouped intervals (and not the individual points).

 - Bars have a height and width.
 The height represents the number of times the set of values within an interval occurred.
 The width represents the length of the interval covered by the bar.

 - (Vertical) Y-axis is the scale that shows you the frequency of the values within an interval.

 - Legend describes additional information about the measurements.

 Refer to the image given below to understand better.
 It shows a sample histogram with each component highlighted.